 1045 Engineering Centers Building

-Collaborators: Stephen J. Tobin, Howard O. Menlove Nuclear Nonproliferation Division, Los Alamos National Laboratory
+Collaborators: Stephen J. Tobin and Howard O. Menlove, Nuclear Nonproliferation Division, Los Alamos National Laboratory

 "Developing the Californium Interrogation with Prompt Neutron Technique to Measure Fissile Content and to Detect Diversion in Spent Nuclear Fuel Assemblies"

 Abstract: This talk mainly focuses on development of nondestructive assays (NDA) for spent fuel measurement.
 In the end, I would like to briefly discuss my PhD thesis work and my experience with a few nuclear codes, including MCNP5/X, MONTEBURNS, CINDER90, and NJOY.